 Thinking Of Uganda Safari Tours?
 See Attractions, What To Do And Outstanding Itineraries.

 Thinking Of African Safari Tour?

 You need a visa to enter Uganda.
 You can either get a visa on arrival at the airport, or before you travel.
 You can apply for single entry and transit visas on the evisas website.
 You can also apply for these, and other types of visa, at the Uganda High Commission in London.

 The charge for the visa on arrival is US$50 in cash while the charge for processing the E-visa application yourself via the correct Uganda government website (http://evisa.go.ke/evisa.html) is US$52.53 including credit card fee.

-Single Entry Visa is allowed to Indian travellers who wish to stay in Uganda for a short period. … Indians who travel to a Uganda for tourism purpose or business purpose or medical purpose.
+Single Entry Visa is allowed to USA,UK and other European countries travellers who wish to stay in Uganda for a short period. … Foreigners who travel to a Uganda for tourism purpose or business purpose or medical purpose.
 The applicant needs to mention the purpose of his visit.
 Uganda tourist visa and Uganda work visa are the single-entry visas.